Chapter 3:

 While this was all happening, Aurdon didn’t move an inch.
 He didn’t want to.
 Some parts of him said it was embarrassment, a great part of it was pain, but his main culprit was being far too over it.
 “I haven’t even done anything yet…” He told himself, the world around him going blurry, not because he’s dizzy, but because his eyes were streaming tears once again.
 “Mommy… Daddy… Big Sis… Get me out of here.”

-To his and Rathur’s aid come the rest of the children.
-Bez, Jivali, and Enth were Aurdon’s first responders, trying to get his attention.
-Bez too starts to break out in tears at the sight of his wounds.
+To his aid came Brez and Jivali, trying to get his attention.
+Brez, with drops of blood falling from her nose onto him, too starts to break out in tears at the sight of his wounds.
 It was a mess, and none of them knew what to do besides shake him or massage the bruises.
 It just made it worse.

-“Back away you idiots.”
+“Back away you idiots.
+Especially you Brez, you’re getting blood everywhere.”
 Kea joins in and pushes them to the side, taking a preparing deep breath.
 “Aurdon, how did you end up getting your butt kicked on the first day?
 Wimp.”

 “That’s not helping at all either!”
 Says jivali.